Chapter 3:

 “I have eyes.
 I hate using my ears!”
 Kitezh snorted, after snatching the flyer from the girl, who surprisingly isn’t unnerved.

 Mala Raka is a small town close to the city of Kitezh.
-Lots of towns are built by the river for easier transport to the main city hub in Kitezh.
+Lots of towns were built by the river for easier transport to the main city hub in Kitezh.
 Though, being small towns, they fall victim to the Demon Lord’s subjects.

 However, of all the details in the task, the one that stood out was the text “Bring Kitezh the Invisible Phenomenon.”